 One of idea for raising the ship calls for filling it with ping-pong balls and letting their buoyancy raise the Titanic to the surface.
 This idea poses a lot of problems—like how you’d get the ping-pong balls down to the ship, and how you’d deal with the fact that the water pressure at the ship’s depth would instantly flatten them.
 The general idea was proven to be possible on a smaller vessel, however, during an episode of MythBusters.

-According to an article written just after the ship was located by Bob Ballard’s team in 1985, a “British underwater salvage expert” proposed filling a series of polyester bags with 180,000 tons of Vaseline and placing them inside the hull of Titanic.
-Apparently that would do something magical.
-But that isn’t even the craziest idea the article cited; that would be…
+According to a 1985 article, published just after the ship was located, a British underwater salvage expert proposed filling several polyester bags with 180,000 tons of Vaseline and placing them inside the hull of the Titanic.
+The expert theorized that the petroleum jelly would harden in the cold water and float the ship to a more salvageable depth.

 “Having found the boat, the rest would not be difficult, although we would be compelled to completely wreck the boat.
 A large quantity of gun cotton, between 300 and 400 pounds, heavily weighted, would be dropped into the wreckage.

 "An electric wire, connected with a battery, would be 'touched off'.
 We could use other explosives, if necessary, and the force of the explosions would be sure to bring all of the bodies to the surface."

 Clive Cussler's 1976 bestseller Raise the Titanic! spawned a movie of the same name in which U.S. forces successfully raised the Titanic to the surface and sailed it into New York harbor.
 The secret to making it work was injecting compressed air into the sunken ship.

 11. View a 3D map of the Titanic instead.